 In fact, what really makes the whole thing about genders so amusing is that this game doesn’t even seem bitter about there being multiple genders, and instead just ironically embraces it the same way that I “ironically” wanted to wear skirts, dresses, panties, and thigh highs before I came out as trans.
 There was actual time and effort putting into programming the system of creating genders and it is an actual advertised feature.
 Unfortunately for them, all it did was make me want to see this in more games but unironically.

 I guess one thing I can praise the game for is that its music is pretty catchy, or at least the title theme is.
 The graphics are… well they are graphics… and that’s the only positive I can net.
 It’s another instance of “muh retro pixel art,” which is kinda ironic since the pic I got that catch phrase from was used to mock Sword and Sorcery EP, a game that AIWs hate solely because Anita Sarkeesian said good things about it once.
-Yet that game actually had fairly decent artwork aside from the MC’s sprite.
-FEMINAZI, on the other hand, looks like a child drew it.
+Yet that game actually has good artwork aside from the character sprites.
+FEMINAZI on the other hand, looks like a child drew it.

 So one may be thinking “what is the actual gameplay in this video game like?”
 If you were thinking that, congratulations, you gave this game more thought than its developers did.
 FEMINAZI is a game that is never anything more than its premise so gameplay is predictably bland.
 I will just let the game itself sum things up.